 You can expect the clinic to be clean and private, including fresh sheets on the table for each person.

 Results differ from person to person and will depend on the reason you are seeking treatment.
 The benefits of a relaxation massage will be seen almost immediately.
 The results of treatment for an injury may require more than one visit, depending on the severity.
 Also, how well you maintain your self-care program will affect the rate of healing.

 How often should I go for a massage?

 Every situation is unique and depends on your goals and conditions.
 Treatment for an injury may require a couple of visits per week or month, whereas relaxation massages once every 4-6 weeks will probably be just about right.

 Massage therapy is designed with the client’s needs in mind and, therefore, doesn’t have to be painful.
 By communicating with your therapist, your treatment will be designed to suit your needs.
 Myofascial release, deep tissue work and trigger point therapy are often perceived as a “good hurt”.
 Any tenderness following these should not last longer than 24 hours and the benefits should outweigh any negatives.

 What forms of payment does the clinic accept?

-Currently, Kneaded Touch Massage Therapy Clinic accepts cash, Master Card, Visa, and American Express.
+Currently, Kneaded Touch Massage Therapy Clinic accepts Cash, Debit, Master Card, Visa, and American Express, as well as e-transfers.
 We are unable to directly bill your extended health care insurer but we do provide receipts with registration number so you can be reimbursed.